lk-learner/30daychartchallenge-2021/README.md

 Day 30: 3D

-Further links:

-Dedicated list of #Rstats contributions
-#30DayChartChallenge on Twitter
-Resources
-Tools
-Do not care what tool you use.
-Whatever works for you is fine!
-Programing, designing, crafting — pick what you prefer or try different things.
-An extensive list of tools can be found at Visualising Data.

-Data
-You are free to pick whatever data you want—we do not provide any particular dataset for each challenge.
-Either use the same dataset for all or different datasets each day, as you like!
-Search the internet, collect your own, visualize daily experiences or funny stats.
-Nevertheless, we would like to provide a starter kit of possible data sources:
+### Starter kit of possible data sources:

-Google dataset search
+[Google dataset search]

-data.world

-kaggle
+[data.world]

+[kaggle]

-Data Is Plural
+[Data Is Plural]

-OurWorldInData

-Eurostats

-UN Stats

-WHO

-OECD Stats
+[OurWorldInData]

+[Eurostats]

+[UN Stats]

+[WHO]

+[OECD Stats]

-Socioeconomic Data and Applications Center (NASA)
+[Socioeconomic Data and Applications Center (NASA)]

-MakeoverMonday
+[MakeoverMonday]

-TidyTuesday (search through old datasets here, here and here)
+[TidyTuesday (search through old datasets here, here and here)]

-IMDB datasets
+[IMDB datasets]

-Free GIS data
+[Free GIS data]

-WorldClim — maps, graphs, tables, and data of the global climate
+[WorldClim — maps, graphs, tables, and data of the global climate]

-Rdatasets — over 1300 datasets originally distributed in R packages
+[Rdatasets — over 1300 datasets originally distributed in R packages]

-List of R packages to import data
+[List of R packages to import data]

-Chart Type Selection
+### Chart Type Selection

 There are many great selection helpers out there, guiding you through the many different boxes you can fit the endless number of (sub)chart types in.
 Here is a non-exhaustive list:

-Chart Suggestions—A Thought-Starter by Andrew Abela — an all-time classic (latest version)
+[Chart Suggestions—A Thought-Starter] by Andrew Abela — an all-time classic (latest version)

-Graphic Continuum by Jon Schwabish and Severino Ribecca — the main source for the five categories
+[Graphic Continuum] by Jon Schwabish and Severino Ribecca — the main source for the five categories

-Visual Vocabulary by the Financial Times Visual Journalism — chart choice helpers with lots of further links
+[Visual Vocabulary] by the Financial Times Visual Journalism — chart choice helpers with lots of further links

-interactive version

-static version
+[interactive version]

+[static version]

-From Data to Viz by Yan Holtz — interactive, with information and codes for each chart type
+[From Data to Viz] by Yan Holtz — interactive, with information and codes for each chart type

-R code collection
+[R code collection]

-Python code collection
+[Python code collection]

-D3js code collection
+[D3js code collection]

-DataVizProject by ferdio — interactive with lots of examples
+[DataVizProject] by ferdio — interactive with lots of examples

-Visualization Universe by Adioma and Google News Lab
+[Visualization Universe] by Adioma and Google News Lab

-How to Choose the Right Chart Type — another, very compact, decision tree to help you
+[How to Choose the Right Chart Type] — another, very compact, decision tree to help you